 One of the reasons that people tend to choose materials other than wood for their siding needs is the attraction to a lower maintenance product.
 Wood has a tendency to peel, as well as to rot, warp, and be prone to issues like insect activity.
 Steel does not have these problems, which on the surface makes it seem like a better material.

 Unfortunately, steel isn’t as truly low maintenance as it seems.
 Like all metals, steel siding tends to fade over time.
 This makes the color become chalky; it will actually rub away from the siding and onto your hands or clothes if you brush up too close to it.
-The only way to remedy this problem is to paint your home every few years, just like you’d have to do with wood.
+The only way to remedy this problem is to put a vinyl type coating over the steel to protect the finish.

 While it’s true that steel is more durable than wood, it still can’t be considered a truly durable and long-lasting product when used in this area of the home.
 Like all types of steel, this siding does have the ability to rust, particularly if the finish has been scratched or left unpainted for too long.
 Once the steel begins to rust, it can easily discolor and its integrity becomes compromised.

 Steel siding may also dent upon impact.
 While it isn’t quite as dent prone as aluminum, a stray baseball or some good-sized hailstones can leave the siding with some unsightly marks.
-When the siding becomes dented enough, it may even warp.
-This is due partly to the fact that the siding is designed not to flex to your home, but float over the exterior instead.
-This installation is designed to reduce the appearance of flaws in the structure of the home, but also means that if the siding is to become damaged, the damage is much more apparent than it would be otherwise.
+The installation is designed to reduce the appearance of flaws in the structure of the home, but also means that if the siding is to become damaged, the damage is much more apparent than it would be otherwise.

 Steel is heavy.
 It’s one of the heaviest materials available for using on the exterior of your home, which in turn means that it’s difficult and expensive to install.
 Special equipment is needed for cutting and attaching the siding, and it often takes longer to install due to its weight.
 This means that your home will take longer to complete, and you’ll be paying for the added time in both labor and in temporarily lowered home value while you wait for its completion.
 It’s also more difficult to find installers who work with steel, which can also increase your costs and timeline.